saulpw/visidata/www/design/goals.md

-# VisiData design overview

-## What is VisiData?

-VisiData is the open source data multitool that I've been developing since 2016.

----

-When it comes to data wrangling:

-    - Python is a powerful and ubiquitous platform for data processing, transformation and integration;
-    - the spreadsheet is an intuitive and flexible paradigm for exploratory analysis;
-    - the terminal is an efficient and universal interface with widespread usage;

-VisiData unites Python + spreadsheet + terminal into a lightweight tool that scales to gigabytes of data.

-You can start using it immediately, and learn new commands as you go.

----

-## Primary Motivation
+# Primary Motivation

 The original impetus was to provide efficient workflows for text mode junkies like myself.

 As a data worker, I wanted quick access to data at all stages of the pipeline, with support for all kinds of storage systems and formats.
 I wanted to be able to focus on the task at hand, without having to spend unnecessary energy juggling various tools.

 # Design Goals